freqtrade/freqtrade/docs/strategy-advanced.md

 ### Custom sell signal

+Called for open trade every throttling iteration (roughly every 5 seconds) until a trade is closed.

-It is possible to define custom sell signals, indicating that specified position should be sold.
-This is very useful when we need to customize sell conditions for each individual trade, or if you need the trade profit to take the sell decision.
+Allows to define custom sell signals, indicating that specified position should be sold.
+This is very useful when we need to customize sell conditions for each individual trade, or if you need trade data to make an exit decision.

 For example you could implement a 1:2 risk-reward ROI with `custom_sell()`.

 Using custom_sell() signals in place of stoploss though *is not recommended*.
 It is a inferior method to using `custom_stoploss()` in this regard - which also allows you to keep the stoploss on exchange.

 !!!
 Note
-    Returning a `string` or `True` from this method is equal to setting sell signal on a candle at specified time.
+    Returning a (none-empty) `string` or `True` from this method is equal to setting sell signal on a candle at specified time.
 This method is not called when sell signal is set already, or if sell signals are disabled (`use_sell_signal=False` or `sell_profit_only=True` while profit is below `sell_profit_offset`). `string` max length is 64 characters.
 Exceeding this limit will cause the message to be truncated to 64 characters.

 An example of how we can use different indicators depending on the current profit and also sell trades that were open longer than one day: